-If you’ve been following all my articles about travel in Crete, you already know that I always suggest you discover Crete by car.
-With so much to see and do all over Crete, the best way to discover the island is to take a road trip.
+If you’ve been following my articles about travel in Crete, you already know that I always suggest you discover Crete by car.
+With so much to see and do, the best way to discover the island is to take a road trip.
 By car, you’ll be able to see the best beaches and the most stunning mountains.
 You’ll be free from schedules to explore historic sites, ruins, monasteries, and incredibly beautiful villages.
 This guide is a great tool that will help you get ready to see the best of Crete and get to know unique off-the-beaten-track places.

 - Planning a road trip in Crete